Reentrant Superconductivity from Competing Spin-Triplet Instabilities: Ginzburg--Landau Theory

-The quadratic mixing (internal Josephson) term $\varepsilon$ favors fixing the relative phase between $\Delta_1$ and $\Delta_2$ to $0$ or $\pi$ and stabilizes a spinful instability at low magnetic fields.
+The quadratic mixing term $\varepsilon$ favors fixing the relative phase between $\Delta_1$ and $\Delta_2$ to $0$ or $\pi$ and stabilizes a spin-unpolarized instability at low magnetic fields.
 In contrast, the magnetic-field coupling $\gamma$ favors fixing the relative phase to $\pi/2$ or $-\pi/2$ and supports a spin-polarized instability at high fields.
 This incompatibility leads to a phase frustration, which we will see is the essence of the reentrant behavior of $H_{c2}$.
-Before addressing this point, however, we first demonstrate that the coexistence of $\varepsilon$ and $\gamma$ is generically allowed.
+Before addressing this point, however, we demonstrate in the next section that the coexistence of $\varepsilon$ and $\gamma$ is generically allowed.

+The purpose of the present model is not to provide a complete Ginzburg--Landau description of a specific material.
+Rather, it isolates the minimal ingredients required for reentrant superconducting instabilities, namely the coexistence of the internal Josephson coupling $\varepsilon$ and the field-induced spin polarization term $\gamma$.
+Additional effects such as orbital anisotropy or band-dependent gradient terms may modify the the results quantitatively, but are not essential for the existence of the mechanism discussed here.